Home › Block and Plugin Tutorials › Block Editor › Block.json Version 3: A Guide for Plugin and Theme Developers

 enqueue_block_editor_assets vs enqueue_block_assets

 As of WordPress version 6.3, you can use enqueue_block_assets to load your scripts in the iframe.
-Enqueue_block_assets will load your scripts and styles in the block editor and inside the iframe for backward compatibility purposes.
-Prior to WordPress 6.3, enqueue_block_assets was not able to load anything in an iframe.
+Hook enqueue_block_assets will still load outside the iframe and inside the iframe for backward compatibility purposes.
+Before WordPress 6.3, enqueue_block_assets was not able to load anything in an iframe.

 This is the primary method you should use to enqueue assets for user-generated content (blocks), and this hook fires both in the Editor and on the front end of your site.
 It should not be used to add assets intended for the Editor UI or to interact with Editor APIs.